 Florida Guardianship Lawyer, Kimberly Soto, provides Guardianship legal representation in Altamonte Springs, Apopka, Casselberry, Longwood, Ocoee, Orlando, Orange County, Osceola County, Lake County, Seminole County, Volusia County, and throughout Central Florida.

-Under Florida Statutes 393.12, a Guardian may be appointed by a Probate Court to handle the decision-making tasks necessary to care for the person or property of a minor child or adult (also known as a ward), who is (i) developmentally disabled or (ii) adjudicated incompetent by a mental health professional or by law.
+Under Florida Statutes 393.12, a Guardian may be appointed by a Probate Court to handle the decision-making tasks necessary to care for the person or property of a minor child or an adult (also known as a Ward), who is (i) developmentally disabled or (ii) adjudicated incompetent by a mental health professional or by law.

-Attorney, Kimberly Soto, Esq. and her legal team understand that seeking guardianship can be an emotional process.
-Therefore, if you need an attorney, or have any questions about guardianship in the State of Florida, please contact The Soto Law Office, P.A. to discuss how our firm can help guide you and your family through the many complicated legal and financial details involved in the guardianship process.
+Under Florida Probate Rule 5.030, all guardians, except guardian advocates, must be represented by an attorney.
+Therefore, it is vital to speak to an attorney who understands this emotional process.
+If you need an attorney or have any questions regarding guardianship in the State of Florida, please call The Soto Law Office, P.A. at 321-972-2279 immediately.
+We will discuss how our firm can help guide you and your family through the many complicated legal and financial details involved in the guardianship process.

 For more information regarding the Guardianship process, review our featured article, “8 Steps to Guardianship in Florida”, as well the video on our YouTube Channel.